walkIT-nl/orthanc-server-extensions/README.rst

 Features
 --------
 * easily plug event handling scripts for all Orthanc's `change events`_ -
+* chain functions into a pipeline (composition)
-* run asyncio functions (coroutines) for concurrent processing of a change event.
+* run asyncio functions (coroutines) for concurrent processing of a change event
 * run (integration) tests for your Orthanc python scripts
 * publish events to Kafka, RabbitMQ and NATS